 File Hosting and Sharing: Tired of copying & mailing, or emailing, group documents between members?

 Set up a virtual filing cabinet for your documents on the web and share document viewing and/or editing with other members you select for access.
 You don’t need to have a website to make sure everyone in your parent group has access to the same information.
 There are numerous free file hosting sites and tools on the internet that are simple and easy to use.
-Three sites we like a lot are Google Documents (http://www.google.com/google-d-s/tour1.html ), Dropbox (www.dropbox.com), and Sugar Sync (www.sugarsync.com).
-All three will give you the ability to safely store and organize your work, and control who can see and use your documents, spreadsheets, and presentations.
-Dropbox and Sugar Sync give you up to two GB of space in a virtual file cabinet to that allows you to store any file you own (regardless of software) and access and automatically synchronize it with any computer you use – as long as that computer has the software program installed.
-Drop Box is totally free and Sugar Sync only costs $5.00 a month for 30 GB of space.
-Google Documents (free) allows several people to work together in real time to create and edit a document, spreadsheet, or presentation.
+Two sites we like a lot are Dropbox (www.dropbox.com), and Sugar Sync (www.sugarsync.com).
+Both provide you with space in a virtual file cabinet to that allows you to store any file you own (regardless of software) and access and automatically synchronize it with any computer you use – as long as that computer has the software program installed.
+All your files are backed up online and you can control which files and folders you want to share with other users.
+Drop Box is totally free and Sugar Sync only costs $8.00 a month for 60 GB of space.

 Create Online Surveys and Polls: Looking for a quick and easy way to easily collect feedback from group members, or conduct evaluations of group events and services.